-Darlene Juschka is Chair and associate professor in Women’s and Gender Studies and Religious Studies at the University of Regina, Saskatchewan Canada.
+Darlene Juschka is Associate Professor in Women’s and Gender Studies and Religious Studies at the University of Regina, Saskatchewan Canada.
 Her work is multidisciplinary with a BA in Classical Studies, a MA in ritual studies ancient and modern, and a PhD in the Phenomenology of Religion (ritual, myth, and symbol) and religion and feminism.
 She has currently working on a new text, a poststructural analysis of the concept of pain in the Eurowest.
 She is also Co-investigator and provincial lead for Saskatchewan on the SSHRC/CURA funded research project “Rural and northern community response to Intimate Partner Violence.”

 Chinese Translation: Nanjin, China: Pheinix Publishing and Media Inc. 2015